BarryCoding/fork-vue3-docs/src/study/essentials/class-and-style.md

 # Class and Style Bindings {#class-and-style-bindings}

 A common need for data binding is manipulating an element's class list and inline styles.
 Since `class` and `style` are both attributes, we can use `v-bind` to assign them a string value dynamically, much like with other attributes.
-However, trying to generate those values using string concatenation can be annoying and error-prone.
-For this reason, Vue provides special enhancements when `v-bind` is used with `class` and `style`.
 In addition to strings, the expressions can also evaluate to objects or arrays.

 ## Binding HTML Classes {#binding-html-classes}

-### Binding to Objects {#binding-to-objects}
+### to Objects {#binding-to-objects}

 We can pass **an object** to `:class` to dynamically toggle classes: